ekm507/babaee/README.md

 python3 babaee.py
 ```

+## usage

+to use the bot, simply type linux commands in it.
+however there are some special commands you can use.

+### special commands

+- /help : robot help
+- /sh : run command in shell
+- /sudo : run command as root in shell
+- /send : send a file from server to telegram
+- /receive : receive a file from telegram into server
+- /edit : edit a file
+- /ps : list of running processes

 ## TODO

 - show a list of running subprocesses with a killing ability. (temporary solution: linux ps command)